7 music festivals worth travelling Australia for

 When: April - May

-Why: One for the regional folks – GTM brings all the city peeps to the (rural) yard.
+Why: GTM brings all the city peeps to the (rural) yard.
 Its founders wanted to create an affordable and engaging music event for young people in regional areas that would be given the same respect as a big city event, and boy did they succeed!
-GTM is incredibly important for regional youth – it’s a rare all-ages festival where you can see teenagers in their favourite band tees enjoying their first festival experience, very unique from the usual scene.
+GTM is incredibly important for regional youth – it’s a rare all-ages festival where you can see teenagers in their favourite band tees enjoying their first festival experience alongside grizzled veterans of the circuit.
+A very unique experience from the usual scene.

 Where: Adelaide, SA